GREEK – ΕΛΛΗΝΙΚΆ HEBREW ITALIAN – ITALIANO

 - Kola nuts/Cola

-If you aren’t sure if a product has caffeine, check the label if available.
+If you are not sure if a product has caffeine, check the label if available.
 Some beverages like coffee, tea, and soda/pop do have caffeine by default unless otherwise labelled.

-Up to 300 mg of caffeine, or about 2-3 cups of coffee, is safe for breastfeeding mothers to consume (Lauwers & Swisher, 2015).
-According to the Mayo Clinic, an average 8 oz cup of coffee contains 95 – 165 mg of caffeine and an 8oz cup of black tea can contain 25-48 mg however, strength of coffee/other caffeinated beverage may be different for each individual so it may be helpful to review serving size and nutritional labels prior to drinking.
+Up to 200-300 mg of caffeine, or about 2-3 cups of coffee, is considered safe to consume while breastfeeding (EFSA, 2020; CDC, 2020).
+According to the Mayo Clinic, an average 8 oz cup of coffee contains 95 – 165 mg of caffeine and an 8oz cup of black tea can contain 25-48 mg.
+Strength of coffee/other caffeinated beverage may be different for each individual, so it may be helpful to review serving size and nutritional labels prior to drinking.

 WHAT CAN I TRY IF I THINK MY BABY IS REACTING TO CAFFEINE?

-If you suspect your baby might have an effect from your caffeine intake, try going without for a week or two (Mohrbacher 2010).
-This will give enough time for the caffeine to clear your system.
-It is best to reduce your caffeine slowly, as you may experience headaches if you stop too quickly.
+If you suspect your baby might be reacting to your caffeine intake, you could substitute caffeine-free beverages for two to three weeks (Mohrbacher 2020).
+This will give enough time for the caffeine to clear your system and you can judge whether caffeine is affecting your baby.
+It is best to reduce your caffeine intake slowly, as you may experience headaches if you stop too quickly.
+As babies get older, they may be less affected by caffeine.